James Freis

-From 2014 to 2020, he was Group Chief Compliance Officer of the Deutsche Börse Group, Europe's largest provider of systemically significant financial market infrastructures.
-In June 2020, he joined Wirecard AG, where he is credited for promptly substantiating and initiating actions to stop the largest financial fraud in Germany’s modern history, known publicly as the Wirecard scandal.
+From 2014 to 2020, he was the Group Chief Compliance Officer of the Deutsche Börse Group, Europe's largest provider of systemically significant financial market infrastructures.
+In June 2020, he joined Wirecard AG, where he is credited for promptly substantiating and initiating actions to stop the largest financial fraud in Germany's modern history, known publicly as the Wirecard scandal.
 Since 2021, he has been active with fintech and startup companies.

 Early life and education

-Freis was born in Aberdeen, Maryland to James Henry Freis and Maria Freis, and raised in Metuchen, New Jersey, where he attended St. Joseph High School.
+Freis was born in Aberdeen, Maryland, to James Henry Freis and Maria Freis, and raised in Metuchen, New Jersey, where he attended St. Joseph High School.
 His mother is a retired nurse and social worker.
-His father who passed away in August 2020, was a first generation student at St. Peter's College who graduated cum laude in 1966.
+His father, who died in August 2020, was a first-generation student at St. Peter's College, graduating cum laude in 1966.
 He graduated in 1969 from Villanova Law School, before departing to Germany with the U.S. Army from 1970 to 1972.
 Freis Sr. spent his career practicing corporate law with a single law firm, which later became Drinker Biddle & Reath through mergers.

 Freis attended Georgetown University, graduating magna cum laude in 1992 with an A.B. in economics with honors and government/international relations, a certificate in German area studies and Phi Beta Kappa.
 While at Georgetown, he competed on the varsity heavyweight rowing crew.
 He then earned his Juris Doctor cum laude from Harvard Law School in 1995.
 While at Harvard, Freis was a Senior Editor of the Harvard Environmental Law Review.
 He became a Chartered Financial Analyst charterholder in 2002.

 After graduating from Harvard, Freis served as a fellow of the Robert Bosch Foundation in Germany.
 From 1995 to 1996 he worked in the German Federal Banking Supervisory Office in Berlin and Bayerische Vereinsbank, a German universal bank in Munich.